rancher/elemental-toolkit/docs/content/en/docs/Getting started/upgrading.md

 ## Upgrade to a specific container image

-To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --docker-image image`.
+To specify a specific container image to upgrade to instead of the regular upgrade channels, run `elemental upgrade --system.uri imagei-uri`.

-_Note_ by default `elemental upgrade --docker-image` checks images against the notary registry server for valid signatures for the images tag.
-To disable image verification, run `elemental upgrade --no-verify --docker-image`.
+_Note_ by default `elemental upgrade --system.uri` runs an mtree checksum verificatiom (requires images manifests generated with mtree separately).
+To disable image checksum verification, run `elemental upgrade --no-verify --system.uri`.

 ## Integration with System Upgrade Controller